Minimum tillage in Mediterranean vineyards [Portugal]

 - compilation from reports and other existing documentation

-7.3 Links to relevant online information
+7.3 Links to relevant information which is available online

 Biddoccu, M., Ferraris, S., Pitacco, A., Cavallo, E. (2017).
 Temporal variability of soil management effects on soil hydrological properties, runoff and erosion at the field scale in a hillslope vineyard, North-West Italy.
 Soil & Tillage Research 165, 46–58.